-- (1) If, by a court decision determining the division of procedural expenses, a participant in a proceeding is required to cover the costs of the contractual representative of another participant in the proceeding and the participant in the proceeding does not object to the petition for determination of the procedural expenses, the court may confine itself only to verification that the costs of the contractual representative do not exceed the maximum amount established on the basis of subsection (4) of this section.
-If a petition for determination of procedural expenses is clearly unreasoned or if an objection is filed against the costs of the contractual representative, the court also verifies whether the costs of the contractual representative are reasoned and necessary.
+- (1) If, by a court decision determining the division of procedural expenses, a participant in the proceeding is required to cover the costs related to a contractual representative who has represented another participant in the proceeding, the court orders payment of the costs to a reasoned and necessary extent.
 A contractual representative is an advocate or another representative who represents a participant in a proceeding in the proceeding pursuant to the provisions of § 218 of this Code.